-But if our schools are to continue being a part of addressing New York’s inequality of resources and opportunities, we must work together to meet the fiscal challenges that threaten their very existence.
-The good news is that you have the opportunity to do something about it, without hurting any other children or any other schools.
-All it takes is the political will to act.
+If our schools are to continue being a part of addressing New York’s inequality of resources and opportunities, we must work together to meet the fiscal challenges that threaten their very existence.
+Accordingly, this testimony sets forth a number of program areas in which increased state support is critically important.

-Funding for Critical Capital Needs: Numerous religious and independent schools face critical facility needs which if unmet threaten their ability to maintain a safe and productive space for students, staff and the broader community.
+Critical Capital Needs: Numerous religious and independent schools face critical facility needs which, if unmet, threaten their ability to maintain a safe and productive space for students, staff and the broader community.
 Their needs include major roof repair/replacement, structural repairs/renovations, and boiler repair/replacement, etc. Unlike their public school counterparts, most of these schools are unable to finance these projects without financial assistance.
-We urge a $200 million appropriation within the 2019-20 State Budget for critical capital projects at religious and independent schools.
+We urge a $200 million appropriation for critical capital projects at religious and independent schools.

-State Office of Religious and Independent Schools (SORIS): The State Office of Religious and Independent Schools within SED has reversed the work backlog and the delay in disbursing program funds benefitting students and teachers in these schools.
-Additional funds are needed however to support a sufficient number of staff who can more fully oversee and enforce the state and federal programs related to religious and independent schools as well as to carry-out the “substantial equivalency” reviews for schools across the state.
+State Office of Religious and Independent Schools (SORIS): The creation of the relatively new State Office of Religious and Independent Schools within SED has enabled the department to reverse the work backlog and the delay in disbursing program funds benefitting students and teachers in these schools.
+Additional funds are needed however to support a sufficient number of staff who can more fully oversee and enforce the state and federal programs related to religious and independent schools as well as to carry-out any “substantial equivalency” reviews that may be necessary.
 We therefore urge restoration of the original $2 million funding level for SORIS.

 Nursing Services: An increasing number of children have acute and chronic health problems that require the daily attention and care of professional school nurses.
 Yet the shortage of school nurses leaves school employees in the untenable position of having to respond to health emergencies and manage chronic health problems.
 School administrators and teachers are not health professionals and simply should not be forced to manage and respond to their students’ asthma, diabetes, food allergies and other health conditions.
 For parents, as well as for the school staff to whom children have been entrusted, there is nothing more important that the health and safety of their children.
 It is simply unconscionable to put the lives and well-being of children at risk.
 We urge you to include sufficient funding to ensure that a full-time nurse is available for every public, independent and religious school.